U.S. wholesale inventories fall, likely drag on GDP growth

 The Commerce Department said on Wednesday wholesale inventories dropped 0.5 percent during the month, confounding the expectations of analysts polled by Reuters, who expected an increase.

-However, sales were stronger than expected during the month, rising 1.6 percent.

-Prices for U.S. government debt and stocks fell as traders awaited the minutes from the June Federal Reserve policy meeting, which will be released later on Wednesday.
+U.S. stocks opened little changed as traders awaited the minutes from the June Federal Reserve policy meeting, which will be released later on Wednesday.
+U.S. Treasuries were steady, while the euro extended gains against the dollar.

 In recent weeks, interest rates have been rising sharply as the Fed prepares to reduce its extraordinary monetary stimulus.

-Last week, mortgage rates rose to their highest level in two years, depressing demand from potential homeowners, data from an industry group showed.
+Last week, mortgage rates rose to their highest level in two years, weighing against demand from potential homeowners, data from an industry group showed.

 Interest rates on fixed 30-year mortgages rose for the ninth week in a row to average 4.68 percent in the week ended July 5, the Mortgage Bankers Association said.
 It was the highest level since July 2011 and a 10 basis point increase over the week before.

-The surge in costs had been expected to push some undecided buyers into the market as they rush to lock in rates before they rise even more, but the MBA's seasonally adjusted gauge of loan requests for home purchases fell 3.1 percent, the second straight week of declines.
+The surge in costs has been expected to push some undecided buyers into the market as they rush to lock in rates before they rise even more, but MBA's seasonally adjusted gauge of loan requests for home purchases fell 3.1 percent, the second straight week of declines.

 Rates have been rising since early May, and the increase accelerated after comments from Fed Chairman Ben Bernanke last month that the U.S. central bank expects to wind down the pace of its quantitative easing program later this year if the economy improves as expected.

-(Reporting by Jason Lange; Additional reporting by Leah Schnurr in New York; Editing by Andrea Ricci)
+(Reporting by Jason Lange; Additional reporting by Leah Schnurr in New York)